jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   which will prompt you to choose from the available options when there's a conflict.

+- Import missing import under cursor (exposed as `:TSLspImportCurrent`)

+  Adds the missing import under the cursor.
+Affected by the same options as `:TSLspImportAll`.

 - Import on completion

   Adds missing imports on completion confirm (`<C-y>`) when using the built-in